enjiawu/fed-assignment-2/README.md

 ### Existing Features
 •	**News page** -  Fetches data from an API and displays News articles.
 Allows users to keep up with the latest news regarding the environment, as well as linking them to the original article should they wish to know more

+• **Responsive Navigation Bar** - Provides a visually appealing and accessible navigation bar that transforms into a hamburger menu for smaller screens, ensuring seamless navigation across devices.

-•	**Statistics popup** – A popup shows up-to-date data regarding the environment to raise awareness of the severity of climate change to inspire users to take action
+•	**Statistics popup** – A popup shows up-to-date data regarding the environment to raise awareness of the severity of climate change to inspire users to take action.

 •	**FAQ** – Users can clear their uncertainties about using and navigating the website.
 Users can click on the questions to see the answers.

-•	**Home page** - introduction to the website, talks about the benefits and importance of recycling and links to all the other pages in the website.
+•	**Home page** - Introduction to the website, talks about the benefits and importance of recycling and links to all the other pages in the website.

-•	**About page** - The about page explains the intentions and goals behind the creation of this website, it seeks to motivate and inspire the user to join us in pushing for a greener world
+•	**About page** - The about page explains the intentions and goals behind the creation of this website, it seeks to motivate and inspire the user to join us in pushing for a greener world.

 •	**Community page** - The community page is for people to post and read about environmental events such as volunteering projects and webinars that people can join and participate in.
-Let's save the environment together!
+They can edit, delete and add posts.

 •	**Contact page** - Allows users to get in contact with us and provide feedback and report on problems that we may have missed during development, as well as ask questions that are not already included in the FAQ